tyler-technologies-oss/forge-design-system/docs/components/app-bar/search/search.md

 ## Overview

-Omnibar search is optional, but should be used for apps that are primarily search driven (case management apps, mapping apps, etc).
+App bar search is optional, but should be used for apps that are primarily search driven (case management apps, mapping apps, etc).
 In cases where the search may be local to a single component on the page, place the search closest to the component it's performed on.
 For more information, check out our search gallery examples.

-The omnibar provides a number of options for search depending on the scope needed, input type, and autocomplete suggestions.
+The app bar provides a number of options for search depending on the scope needed, input type, and autocomplete suggestions.

 ---